jenaleigh01/yoga-at-the-barn-blog/.github/ISSUE_TEMPLATE/user-story.md

 ---

-As a user, I would like to receive notification when I have edited or deleted my comments. **(MUST HAVE)**
+As a user, I would like to be able to log out of my account with confirmation that I am no longer logged in. **(MUST HAVE)**

 **Acceptance Criteria**

-**AC1** - A notification message is displayed to the user, informing of the action the user has just made regarding their posted comment.
+**AC1** - A notification message is displayed to the user when successfully logging out of their account.